jtheory/1on1s/app/src/content/cats/something-has-to-change/not-growing.md

 They may need extra time off; they may need a leave of absence entirely, or they may need to just keep moving and do the role they have.

-We're still a business, so there are limits to how flexible we can be: discuss with leadership & other managers to be consistent with what we can offer.
+A business still has practical limits on support they can offer, _but_ it's also expensive to replace someone, both financially and in team morale: discuss with leadership & other managers to be consistent with what we can offer.

 ## They do need clear communication